 More on why President Obama doesn’t read blogs (from the Times story based on the above interview):

-…[H]e said he did not find blogs to be reliable, citing the economy as one example.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+…[H]e said he did not find blogs to be reliable, citing the economy as one example.Liz Cox Barrett is a writer at CJR.

 “Part of the reason we don’t spend a lot of time looking at blogs,” he said, “is because if you haven’t looked at it very carefully, then you may be under the impression that somehow there’s a clean answer one way or another — well, you just nationalize all the banks, or you just leave them alone and they’ll be fine.”